-Opinion An Opinion article expresses the author's subjective views, Unstructured; max.
-250 words 3-6 N/A on a specific topic or issue.
-Onstructured, max.
-250 words J 0 Letter to Editor A Letter to Editor is a short article expressing opinions or feedback on content previously published.
-N/A N/A N/A Editorial An Editorial presents the opinions or perspectives of the journal's Editors on a particular issue or topic.
+Opinion An Opinion article expresses the author's subjective views, interpretations, or arguments on a specific topic or issue.
+Unstructured; max.
+250 words 3-6 N/A Editorial An Editorial presents the opinions or perspectives of the journal's Editors on a particular issue or topic.
 N/A N/A N/A